FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 ### 2.6.1 Known Document Types

-The following gender types are defined by GEDCOM X:
+The following document types are defined by GEDCOM X:

 URI | description
 ----|-------------